Skip to main content

 Women's Aid wrote to Senators to raise issues relating to the rate of pay, and there are questions in this regard.
 There are differences of opinion on the idea of full replacement.
 I understand that Women's Aid is seeking full replacement.
 In general, there is a concern in the context of having unequal levels of payment in terms of who is getting what, but there is a unique circumstance relating to domestic violence leave that favours having full replacement, namely, that one of the main forms that domestic abuse takes - and we know this from coercive control - is financial control.
 The very fact of having a dip in one's income is, itself, a potential signal to an abuser.
 Those who are in coercive control situations, which are often tied up with domestic violence, do not have financial independence or full control of their own finances.
 One of the things that makes it very difficult for people to leave an abusive situation is the scrutiny of their finances and it is one of the reasons domestic violence is leave is so important.
 People often do not have control of what they are doing except for when they are at work.
 Those are the hours that are accounted for which allow them to make arrangements and that is why it is important that they take leave then because they do not have control of their evenings, in some cases.
 Every hour after work might be monitored by an abusive partner.
 Similarly, their finances may be monitored.
 Regardless of one's view on replacement rates in general, this is a particular circumstance that should be considered in the making of these regulations in terms of the rate of domestic leave pay.
 That is where that expertise on domestic violence hopefully comes in.

 Amendment No. 11 also refers to the issue of service providers and their expert opinions.
 The strength of this is that it gives a wider level of input for them.
-I wish to indicate to the Minister that I might be tabling some more amendments on this matter for Report Stage because these regulations will be the crux of how this works, and whether it actually works.
+I wish to indicate to the Minister that I might table some more amendments on this matter on Report Stage because these regulations will be the crux of how this works, and whether it actually works.
 I do not want us to be dependent solely on the Minister's goodwill or the goodwill of a future Minister.
 I would like the regulations themselves and the criteria around them to be really clear and rights driven, rather than interest balancing.

 I am in agreement with much of what Senator Higgins is saying about the peculiarity of the criteria when making regulations.
 In a way, providing domestic violence leave is another step forward for us as a nation in saying this is not tolerable.
 Creating a set of circumstances whereby we will provide it or limit it depending on the economy, does not send out the right message.
 That is not in any way in keeping with what our position and intention as legislators would be.
 There are many unnecessary and peculiar things in the Bill that read in a meanspirited way and contrary to the thrust, momentum and intention of this legislation.

 With regard to the Women's Aid perspective, the idea that we would align what a woman is paid, if she needs to take domestic violence leave, with that of sick pay and not with a full day's rate of pay brings on a level of financial hardship at a very precarious and vulnerable time.
 When that level of coercive control is in place, everything is monitored.
-People have their phone's cloned.
+People have their phones cloned.
 Absolutely everything in their life is controlled.
 Thus, seeing a sudden dip in wages gives rise to queries.
 If someone is controlling another individual to that point, he or she will give a good guess about 70% of the individual's rate of pay.
 The Women's Aid perspective on this is valid, as it calls it, in the context of a safety risk.
 Women's Aid is absolutely right.
 We should be hesitant about supporting or putting in place anything that points to an individual exercising an opportunity to get out of domestic violence or to free himself or herself from such a situation and might give that away to the perpetrator.
 We should be assisting that individual in keeping his or her privacy and not being exposed to this safety risk.

 I very much welcome the introduction of domestic violence leave in this legislation.
 It is very important.
 I ask the Minister to consider amendments Nos.
 10 and 11, because they are absolutely worthy of consideration and inclusion in the Bill.
 As for the criteria when the Minister is determining what the rate of pay should be by regulation, this is a copy-and-paste job from the workers' rights legislation we have.
 The sectoral employment orders, the national minimum wage and sick pay are the criteria.
 I know the percentage rate of pay is not specified here but we know from sick pay that the rate is 70%.
 It is worth highlighting it will be less than 70% if the board and lodgings are included.
 Let us think about that for a moment.
 If a person who is experiencing domestic violence wishes to seek domestic violence leave and is already living at his or her workplace or availing of bed and board and lodgings, he or she will receive less than the percentage the Minister will specify.
 A considerable issue here is putting ourselves into the shoes of somebody who will put himself or herself forward to take this leave.
 The real question is as to whether a person will shy away from taking the leave if he or she has to think twice about it.

 We really want this leave to work.
 We wish to see that those who need to take this leave will take it up.
 However, if they will be out of pocket and there will be issues about payroll and having to run through a different rate of pay relative to everybody else, people will shy away from saying they need to take this leave.
-The appeal from the three of us here this evening and I am sure from others, is for the Minister to really consider the criteria being set down.
+The appeal from the three of us here this evening and, I am sure, from others, is for the Minister to really consider the criteria being set down.
 The criteria seem to consider everybody else other than the person, especially in using the state of the economy generally or the impact on the domestic economy.
 Such a consideration seems heartless and unrelated to the leave in question.
 I urge the Minister to tighten up the criteria and to send a signal that it will not be the 70% rate and should be the full rate, because it would set out a very important message.
 Countries such as New Zealand, Italy and others have set domestic violence leave at a full rate of pay.
 I would love to see our country follow suit.

 I risk being slightly repetitive.
 As Women's Aid noted, during the Second Stage debate in the Seanad, the Minister stated the Government is looking at parity of pay for domestic violence leave with sick pay.
 As my Labour Party colleague just pointed out, the proposal is modelled on the Sick Leave Act 2022 among others and is in line with the proposal by the Minister's Department.
 The report on domestic violence leave recommended that the daily payment from the employer be 70% of daily salary rate capped at €110 per day and that a minimum rate entitlement should also be set.
 Sinn Féin disagrees with that on a number of grounds, including financial hardship.
 Women experiencing domestic abuse and coercive control are often subjected to financial abuse, frequently do not have access to savings or family assets and have to survive on very tight budgets.
 Losing 30% of their daily salary if taking the leave may be very difficult for them, create real hardships for women and children and play against them taking domestic leave.